mschwaig/introduction_to_laut/README.md

 }
 ```

 The `inputSrcs` are leaves at the edge of the dependency tree.
 Their store paths are based on a hash of their contents.
-We don't know how they were derived.
+We took them in as content, think source code or some opaque blob checked into the repo.

 The `inputDrvs` are derivations, so they are nodes within the dependency tree, and their address is based on the hash of the derivation that builds them, not the content.
 So it's a hash of the build recipe.
 Same is true for the output path of this derivation itself.